pingcap/docs/tidb-cloud/terraform/restore-resource.md

     your Terraform state and will henceforth be managed by Terraform.
     ```

-3. Run `terraform state show tidbcloud_cluster.restore_cluster1` command to get the state of the cluster:
+3. Run the `terraform state show tidbcloud_cluster.restore_cluster1` command to get the status of the cluster:

     ```
     $ terraform state show tidbcloud_cluster.restore_cluster1